Sri Rama Madhava Theertha pratishtha, 300 years old Hanuman

 Sri Sitarama Anjaneya Temple:

-A simple and beautiful temple in Mahalingam servai lane, behind Alankar Theater is one of the old temples built initially for Sri Anjaneya in Madurai and maintained by Saurashtrans.
+A simple and beautiful temple in Mahalingam Servai Lane, behind Alankar Theater is one of the old temples built initially for Sri Anjaneya in Madurai and maintained by Saurashtrans.

 Legend of the temple: